kvn-31/twn_devops-bootcamp/notes/07_containers_with_docker.md

 - Docker containers run much faster
 - Docker containers are not compatible with any OS, they only run on Linux, because the Linux Application Layer in a container needs Linux OS Kernel to run
 - Docker Desktop makes it possible to run linux-based containers on Windows and MacOs, by using a hypervisor layer with a lightweight Linux distribution
+- virtual machine is more isolated
+- containers share the host os kernel

 ## Docker Architecture